Bhanu068/Transformer-from-scratch/README.md

 # Transformer-from-scratch
-I have implemented transformer from scratch without importing any NLP libraries
+I have implemented transformer from scratch without importing the huggingface libraries